The Trustees come from a variety of scientific, forestry, nursery, legal and farming backgrounds. All are top people in their fields.

 Michael has long been passionate about NZ’s native forests, biodiversity, wildlife and trees of every kind.
 He has been a member of several environmental groups and his early forestry career has included placements in Eyrewell, Kaingaroa, Gisborne District and Rotorua Forests, including management plan preparation for the Whirinaki Forest (in the Ureweras).

-He then moved to the West Coast filling roles as a Senior Indigenous Forester for the NZ Forest Service, then a Senior Conservation Officer for the Department of Conservation (including mining site restoration and nursey management).
+He then moved to the West Coast filling roles as a Senior Indigenous Forester for the NZ Forest Service, then a Senior Conservation Officer for the Department of Conservation (including mining site restoration and nursery management).
 A particularly rewarding role was a period as the Significant Natural Area, Landowner Liaison Manager, for the Grey District Council.

 He also spent 25 years managing his own business ‘The Tree Centre’, as an Environmental, Conservation and Forestry Advisor (its motto – ‘Harmony With Nature’).
 As well as a small tree crops nursery, he enjoyed working in his forestry block, including a range of production exotics and tall indigenous forest.
 The latter includes a recently dedicated QEII Covenant – the “Orchard Memorial Kahikatea Forest and Wetland.”